a-shine/pm-for-startups/deck.md

 - You can get away with a lot less
 - Being small has its advantages (principally agility)!
   - Focus on the project rather than how the project sits within the wider business
-- When I was working on my business / project with the Accelerator, it took me a while to realise that a lot of the PM tasks were not necessary and I could get on with the work of producing the deliverables
+- When I was working on my business / project with the Accelerator, it took me a while to realize that a lot of the PM tasks were not necessary, and I could get on with the work of producing the deliverables
   - However, the PM practices are still useful and can help you to deliver value more effectively
   - It's a balance between management and doing the work